What is BIQE Archive

 Image profiles

-To use batch processing, you must first create and save an image profile.
+To use batch processing, you must create and save an image profile.

-You can also use a particular image filter more than once in a profile, such as the Despeckle or Dewarp filters.
+You can also use a particular image filter, such as the Despeckle or Dewarp filters, more than once in a profile.

 Step 5